Samir4569/Samir4569/README.md

 # 🙋🏻 About Me:
-Junior Web Developer specializing in Backend end development.Experienced with Backend stage of the development cycle for dynamic webprojects.
-Well-versed in numerous programming languages including HTML5,CSS, PHP OOP, C#, MSSQLServer.
+Junior Data Scientist specializing in Data Analysis and Machine Learning.
+Experienced with the end-to-end data science process for dynamic projects.
+Well-versed in numerous tools and libraries, including Matplotlib, Pandas, Seaborn, and Oracle.
+Skilled in both supervised and unsupervised learning techniques.

 ## 🌐 Socials: